 Deputy headteacher (primary): performance objectives

-Use these sample performance objectives as a basis to help you write your own for a primary deputy headteacher.
-Get ideas for success criteria, monitoring arrangements and evidence to use to evaluate objectives in possible areas of a deputy head's work.
+Use our example performance objectives to help you write your own for a deputy headteacher in a primary school.
+Get ideas for success criteria, monitoring arrangements and evidence to use when evaluating performance objectives.

 Contents